DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/Utilities/DErrno/index.rst

   def func1():
       # Error happening here, with an interesting technical message
-      return S_ERROR('No such file or directory')
+      return S_ERROR("No such file or directory")

   # returns a similar, but only similar error message
   def func2():
       # Error happening here, with an interesting technical message
-      return S_ERROR('File not found')
+      return S_ERROR("File not found")

   def main():
     ret = callAFunction()

-    if not res['OK']:
+    if not res["OK"]:
-	if 'No such file' in res['Message']:
+	if "No such file" in res["Message"]:
 	    # Handle the error properly
 	    # Unfortunately not for func2, eventhough it is the same logic

 A similar logic is happening when doing the bulk treatment.
 Traditionally, we have for bulk treatment an *S_OK* returned, which contains as value two dictionaries called 'Successful' and 'Failed'.
 The 'Failed' dictionary contains for each item an error message.